 The concept for this piece was to combine the style and size of a western outdoor knife with the engineering of a Japanese sword mount.
 The blade has the lines of a scaled-down classic bowie and the overall look and feel of the knife is reminiscent of the Australian commando knives made c.
 1944 for survival and utility use in various environments in the Pacific rim.

-Material: Reclaimed file steel, copper pipe, and bearing bronze, reclaimed maple furniture
+Material: Reclaimed file steel, copper pipe, bearing bronze, and bamboo, rawhide, reclaimed maple furniture